CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description excels at specificity and carves out a clear, distinctive niche for scientific figure assembly.
+The description excels at specificity and distinctiveness, clearly describing a niche scientific figure assembly task with concrete details like '6 sub-figures (A-F)' and 'unified fonts'.
 However, it critically lacks any 'Use when...' guidance, making it difficult for Claude to know when to select this skill from a large pool.
 The trigger terms could also be expanded to include common user phrasings.

 Suggestions